-Year launched: 2015
+Year Launched: 2015

-Budget for FY 2018-19: 10 percent of the Affordable Housing & Sustainable Communities climate investment funding allocation
+Budget for FY 2022-23: 10 percent of the Affordable Housing & Sustainable Communities climate investment funding allocation

-Grants awarded to date: $79 million
+Grants awarded to date: $373 million

-Acres preserved: nearly 80,000
+Acres preserved: Over 194,000

-Total easements: 52
+Total easements: 166

 Find additional resources, including a CalCAN fact sheet on the program and more information from the California Department of Conservation.

 SALCP was initially funded with $5 million in GGRF.
 But CalCAN and a coalition of land trust, agriculture and conservation organizations were able to successfully advocate for increased funding to improve the program’s reach and impact.
 SALCP now receives 10 percent of the AHSC funding allocation.
 SALCP is part of a larger Affordable Housing and Sustainable Communities (AHSC) program, coordinated by the Strategic Growth Council.
 AHSC receives 20 percent as a continuous appropriation of the total annual Greenhouse Gas Reduction Fund (GGRF) budget.